-- Dean did not live with his spouse for the last six months of the year, - He has maintained a home for himself and Nicole (a qualifying individual) since he separated from his spouse in April, - He maintains his own household and provides more than half of the cost of maintaining that home for him and Nicole, and - Dean pays a daycare provider to care for Nicole to allow him to work.
+- Dean didn't live with his spouse for the last 6 months of the year. - He has maintained a home for himself and Nicole (a qualifying individual) since he separated from his spouse in April.

+- He maintains his own household and provides more than half of the cost of maintaining that home for him and Nicole. - Dean pays a daycare provider to care for Nicole to allow him to work.